-Students gain knowledge and skills in the human behavior and mental processes.
+A minor in Psychology enhances graduates' employability and can complement plans of study for Bachelor of Science degrees in business, nursing, health science, human services, child study, and related fields.
+Students who minor in Psychology gain knowledge and skills in the human behavior and mental processes.
 Students must complete 15 credits of the Psychology courses offered at Goodwin College.
 Of the 15 credits, a minimum of 6 credits must be at a 200-level or higher and a minimum of 3 credits must be at a 300-level or higher.
+Students should work closely with their advisors to select and design a course of study that fits with their educational and career goals.